How long should you try to get pregnant before speaking with a fertility specialist?

 What medical issues could put you at a higher risk for fertility problems?

-There are a number of issues that increase a couple’s risk for infertility:
+There are several issues that increase a couple’s risk for infertility:

 - Advanced age, particularly age >35 is the risk factor most strongly associated with infertility